LESS THAN 10% OF AUSTRALIANS

 - 10% less likely to have instrumental birth

-YET LESS THAN 10% OF AUSTRALIANS HAVE ACCESS TO MIDWIFERY LED CONTINUITY OF CARE
+YET LESS THAN 10% OF AUSTRALIAN WOMEN HAVE ACCESS TO MIDWIFERY LED CONTINUITY OF CARE